artielbm/artielbm.github.io/Models/PassiveER/readme.md

 The xpp files below were used in R. Bertram and A. Sherman.
 2004. *Filtering of calcium transients by the endoplasmic reticulum in pancreatic beta-cells*, Biophys.
 J., 87:3775-3785.[[PubMed]](https://pubmed.ncbi.nlm.nih.gov/15465863/)

-Cartoons of Two-Compartment (Left) and Three-Compartment (Right) Models
+Cartoons of Two-Compartment (Left) and Three-Compartment (Right) Models:

 ![cartoons.jpeg](cartoons.jpeg)